isomerpages/moe-swisscottagesec/_2025-dsa/FAQs.md

 <p>All students will apply for DSA-Sec through a centralised DSA-Sec Portal
 to all DSA-Sec schools (except School of the Arts (SOTA) and Singapore Sports School (SSP), instead of individually to each school.
-The portal will be open for application from 11am on 7 May 2025 (Wednesday) till 3pm on 3 June 2025 (Tuesday).</p>
+The portal will be opened for application from 11am on 7 May 2025 (Wednesday) till 3pm on 3 June 2025 (Tuesday).</p>
 </td>
 </tr>
 <tr>